longturn/freeciv21/docs/Coding/mapgen.rst

 place it on the map.
 The shape is created by starting from a single tile and randomly expanding the island by adding cardinally adjacent tiles until the desired size is reached.
-In addition to the random expansion, all tiles with four neighbors are automatically added to the island; this prevents gaps from appearing in the middle.
+In addition to the random expansion, all tiles with four neighbors are automatically added to the island.
+This prevents gaps from appearing in the middle.

 With the island shape created, the algorithm then tries to place it on the map